 He set The Tempest in front of him and flipped it open.

 "Good, speak to the mariners: fall to't, yarely, or we run ourselves aground: bestir, bestir.," Harry read under his breath.

 It took him three tries to get the gist of the opening exchange between the two characters.
 He knew there were supposed to be fanciful mechanics like iambic pentameter or whatever, but the rhythm of the words in front of him were utterly alien.
 If he was holding a conversation like someone like this, he'd check out mid-sentence with a bullet to the head.

 He made a scoffing noise that was a little too loud, drawing glares from the university students.

 If only H.G.
 Wells had created an actual time machine, he thought, seeing a copy of the book slightly further down the table.

 He pushed his chair back and hopped to his feet, determined not to be defeated by the sheer monotony threatening to swallow him whole.
 He had gone too far to let himself be overwhelmed by.

 He brightened when he remembered there was nothing keeping him in the library against his will.
-He pushed Othello to the side before he made his way to the stairs and back to the entrance hall.
+He pushed The Tempest to the side before he made his way to the stairs and back to the entrance hall.